- Are reservations required before we arrive at Utah’s Hogle Zoo?

 - What about out of state school groups?

-- We’re sorry but we are unable to offer free admission to out of state schools.
-However, with a reservation of at least 20 individuals, out of state schools can receive $2.00 off each child and $3.00 each adult, payable in one lump sum.
-We accept cash, in-state checks, and all major credit cards.
+We’re sorry but we are unable to offer free admission to out of state schools.
+However, with a reservation of at least 20 individuals, out of state schools can receive $2.00 off each child and $3.00 off each adult, payable in one lump sum.
+We accept cash and all major credit cards.
 If you choose to be billed, please bring a purchase order that includes all necessary information, including an authorized signature.
 We’re unable to bill your school without a purchase order.

 - How many chaperones are required?